libroten/stranichnik/Notes/PROJECT_STATE.md

 The project has moved from the in-memory UI phase into local SQLite persistence.

-The current goal is to stabilize SQLite-backed bookmark storage before adding search, selective encryption, or sync.
+SQLite-backed bookmark storage is implemented and manually verified.
+The next large feature area is expected to be search, followed later by selective encryption and sync.

 Completed broad areas: